itswadesh/anne-docs2/docs/admin-manual.md

 An email template is an HTML file composed of reusable code modules, making it as easy as copying and pasting your copy, links, and image URLs to create an email.

-There are two email templates can be access via admin
+Two email templates can be accessed via admin

 1. Order Updated
 2. Order Created